kostastepetes/kostastepetes/README.md

 <h1 align="center">Hi there 👋, my name is Kostas Tepetes <img height="40" src="https://emoji.gg/assets/emoji/2576-tick.gif"></h1>
-<h3 align="center">Passionate about being creative on the internet and building projects in the Web as a Frontend Developer.<br>Trained in HTML5, CSS3, Bootstrap, TailwindCSS, JavaScript, TypeScript and React.JS</h3>
+<h3 align="left">Passionate about being creative on the internet and building projects in the Web as a Frontend Developer, with an eye for design.<br>Skilled in HTML5, CSS3, SCSS/SASS, Bootstrap, Material UI, Tailwind CSS, JavaScript, TypeScript and React.JS</h3>

-- :mortar_board: I’m currently studying **Computer Science & Engineering at University of Patras**
+- :mortar_board: I’m currently studying **Computer Science & Engineering @ University of Patras**

 - 🔭 I’m currently working as a **Junior Developer @ Deloitte Greece**